idiocc/http/README.md

 }
 ```
 </td></tr>
 <tr><td colspan="2">With plain listener testing, the developer can test the function as if it was used on the server without any other middleware, such as error handling or automatic finishing of requests.
-The listener can also be wrapped in a custom service middleware will do those things to support testing.</td></tr>
+The listener can also be wrapped in a custom service middleware that will do those things to support testing.</td></tr>
 <tr><td colspan="2">

 ```